 - Automate the administrative part of maintenance by sharing electronic work orders and letting the CMMS automatically log performed work.

-- Get instant access to all maintenance data which technicians can access via mobile devices even when out in the field.
+- Get instant access to all maintenance data which technicians can access with their mobile devices via mobile CMMS app even when out in the field.

 - Improve control over your spare parts inventory through automatic parts usage tracking and low-in-stock notifications.

 - Monitor maintenance costs with real-time reporting and custom dashboards.

 Keep a close eye on your preventative maintenance program by tracking important metrics and KPIs.

 How to get started with Limble CMMS

 Limble offers a variety of plans and all the useful features mentioned in this article.
 It will help you design and execute a top-notch preventive maintenance program in no time.